derdaumen/europe2034_landingpage/README.md

 # [Europe 2034](http://europe2034.org/)

 [Europe 2034](http://europe2034.org) is a landingpage theme created by Stephan Pfaff.
-It is based on the [Agency](http://startbootstrap.com/template-overviews/agency/) one page agency portfolio theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
+It is based on the [Agency](http://startbootstrap.com/template-overviews/agency/) one page portfolio theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
 This theme features several content sections, full page portfolio item modals, a responsive timeline, and a working PHP contact form.

 Europe 2034 was created by and is maintained by **Stephan Pfaff**, Head of Development at Memories of the Future.